Duet3D/RepRapFirmware/BuildInstructions.md

 **Important!**

 RepRapFirmware is built from several Github projects.
 You need to use compatible branches of these projects.
+As at 08 January 2020, the latest RRF 2.x source code is on these branches:

+- RepRapFirmware: master
+- CoreNG: master
+- FreeRTOS: master
+- RRFLibraries: master
+- DuetWiFiSocketServer: master

-As at 18 March 2019, the current (version 2.03beta2+1) source code is on these branches:
+As at 08 January 2020, the latest RRF 3.x source code is on these branches:

-- RepRapFirmware: dev
+- RepRapFirmware: v3-dev
 - CoreNG: dev
-- FreeRTOS: main
+- FreeRTOS: master
 - RRFLibraries: dev
-- DuetWiFiSocketServer: dev
+- DuetWiFiSocketServer: master
+- CANlib : master

 **Instructions for building under Windows**